waratuman/blog.redistogo/_posts/2010-07-05-introducing-redis-to-go.md

 Redis To Go is currently offered as an add-on to [Heroku](http://heroku.com/).
 Deploying web applications has never been easier.
 Heroku has a vision of keeping deployment simple and pain free.
-The add-on program that Heroku offers is a great way to expand that vision and Redis To Go is proud to be a part of it.
+The Heroku platform is robust and powerful.
+It is a deadly combination of simplicity and power.
+With once click Redis can be added to your application.
+The add-on program that Heroku offers is a great way to expand the vision of simple and powerful deployments and Redis To Go is proud to be a part of it.

 If you happen to not use Heroku, don't worry.
 In the coming weeks we will be adding the ability to provision Redis directly from the [Redis To Go](http://redistogo.com/)